About Me

 My earliest memory of riding was of my Mom and Dad teaching me to ride my “Knight Rider” bike without training wheels.
 There are other photos of me on tricycles and stuff, but that’s what I remember.
 Later on, I won a BMX bike in a national contest from Aqua-Fresh toothpaste called, “What Makes Me Smile.”
 I can’t remember exactly what I said, but it was extremely sappy and was meant to win the contest, not to be extremely sincere.

 From that point on, I was hooked.
 I have loved bikes for as long as I can remember.
-I have ended relationships over group rides.
+I have ended dating relationships over group rides.
 I have raced a little bit, had some good finishes, and won a few races in a few different cycling disciplines.
 No matter how much I dream about racing on the cobbles of northern France, or in the slop of Belgium in the early spring, I’ve never been anywhere near becoming a pro.
 I know my place.
-My forte is working on bikes.
+My forte is working on bikes, but more importantly, working with people.

 Tour de Beauce 2005, Quebec City - Jittery Joe's/Kalahari Pro Cycling Team